aflin/rampart/docs/source/rampart-main.rst

 A partial list of Duktape features:

 * Partial support for ECMAScript 2015 (E6) and ECMAScript 2016 (E7), see Post-ES5 feature status and kangax/compat-table
-* ES2015 TypedArray and Node.js Buffer bindings
+* ES2015 TypedArray and Node.js :green:`Buffer` bindings
 * CBOR bindings
 * Encoding API bindings based on the WHATWG Encoding Living Standard
 * performance.now()